203rd Regiment Infantry

-Members of separate companies of the national guard of the state formed the nucleus of the companies as follows: The one hundred and forty-first separate company of company A; the fourth of company B; the one hundred and forty-sixth of company C; the tenth of company D; the thirty-ninth of company E; the seventeenth of company F; the twenty-eighth of company G; the fortieth of company H; the twenty-third of company I, and the sixteenth of company K.
+Members of separate companies of the national guard of the state formed the nucleus of the companies as follows: The forty-first separate company of company A; the fourth of company B; the forty-sixth of company C; the tenth of company D; the thirty-ninth of company E; the seventeenth of company F; the twenty-eighth of company G; the fortieth of company H; the twenty-third of company I, and the sixteenth of company K.

 The companies were mustered in: A, July 15th; B, C, E and G, July 19th; I and K, July 20th; D and F, July 21st; L, July 22d; H, July 23d, and M, July 21th.

 As soon after muster-in as practicable, the companies were sent to and the whole regiment assembled at Camp Black, Long Island.